-A true comfort dish – slow cooked lamb shanks in a thick flavorful sauce.
-The best part about making this dish is that you’ll have 2 nights of meals.
+A true comfort dish – slow cooked lamb shanks in a thick flavorful tomato braise.
+The best part about making this dish is that you’ll have 2 nights worth of meals.
 The first night serve them on the bone over polenta, mashed potatoes or rice.
-The next night you can make a Lamb Ragu Pasta — shred any left over lamb off the bone, mix the lamb and left over sauce with Due Cellucci Traditional sauce and serve over pasta.
+The next night you can make a Lamb Ragu Pasta — shred any left over lamb off the bone, mix the lamb and left over sauce with additional Due Cellucci Traditional sauce (as needed) and serve over pasta.

 4 lamb shanks, around 1 lb each shank

 2 – 3 tbsp olive oil

 1 cup onion, finely diced (1 small or 1/2 large)

 1 cup carrot, finely diced (2 large carrots)

 1 cup celery, finely diced (3-4 med stalks)

 2½ cups red wine, full bodied

 28 oz can crushed tomatoes